-As a school, our vision and values are heavily rooted in our curriculum which aims to encourage our children to grow their love of learning and an energy for approaching new challenges with enthusiasm.
+As a school, our vision and values are heavily rooted in our curriculum which aims to encourage our children to grow their love of learning and approach new challenges with enthusiasm.

-In order to help our children gain these qualities we are constantly developing our creative curriculum that takes the National Curriculum and delivers it to our children through engaging and inspiring topics that incorporates knowledge and skills.
+In order to help our children gain these qualities, we are continuously developing our creative curriculum.
+We deliver the National Curriculum through engaging and inspiring topics that combines knowledge and skills.
 We use curriculum subject drivers and high quality reading texts to create our topics.
 Some of these include Flint and Fire, The Land of the Frost Giants, Out of Africa and A Tale of Two Cities!

-We encourage enquiry based learning as we continue to develop mastery concepts across the school.
-It is important that our children realise that aspects of their learning can be linked and together, can add real depth and understanding to our children.
+We encourage enquiry based learning as we continue to develop mastery concepts across the curriculum.
+We believe it is important that our children realise that aspects of their learning can be linked together, adding real depth and understanding.

 We recognise that children often learn better when they are given rich and varied opportunities both inside and out of the classroom and school.
-With this in mind we are working closely with Hampshire Local Authority and the local community to continuously develop our school grounds and deliver Outdoor Learning experiences at Merdon.
+With this in mind, we are continuously developing our outdoor curriculum.
+We believe that Outdoor Learning is a key part of the overall learning experience.

 We embed our HEART, IGNITE and British Values through our learning journeys.
 We recognise how education is key in teaching our children important values such as mutual respect and tolerance.
 We are proud to be recognised as a School of Sanctuary, which acknowledges our understanding of the positive contribution that refugees and asylum seekers make to our society.
-We also lead RE and Refugee weeks which provides opportunities for children to learn through trips to places of worship, inviting visitors who talk about their own experiences.
+We lead RE and Refugee weeks and these provide opportunities for children to visit places of worship, listen to visitors and ask questions about their own experiences.
 The children also get a chance to be part of cooking and dance workshops.

-Our children show pride in their learning and through our curriculum and extra curricular opportunities, we feel that we are able to teach our children values, skills and knowledge as well as provide a range of opportunities that will give them the core life skills that they will carry with them beyond Merdon.
+Our children show pride in their learning.
+Through curricular and extra curricular opportunities, we are able to teach our children values, skills and knowledge as well as provide a range of opportunities that will give them the core life skills that they will carry with them beyond Merdon.

-Take a look at the class pages in the Children's section to see the curriculum in action!
+Please take a look at the class and whole school pages in the Children's section on our website to see our curriculum in action!